Bigmancozmo-Software/BMC-Engine/README.md

 ### 3. Download Repository
 Go to the repository page (you should already be here) and click the green "Code" button.
 Then, click "Download ZIP."
 Once the file is downloaded, simply just extract the zip.

 ### 4a.
-Compile with Command Prompt
+Compile with the Terminal
 Open a new **Command Prompt/terminal** window in the source code directory.<br/>Then, run the following command:<br/>`cmake -S . -B build && cmake --build build --config RelWithDebInfo --target BMC-ENGINE`<br/>This should generate a folder called **build**.
 Go to `build/BMC-ENGINE/Release`.
-BMC Engine is compiled!
+BMC Engine is compiled!<br/>
+<sup>Hey!
+If you're getting errors on Linux, try running `sudo apt-get install --fix-missing -y libgl1-mesa-dev libwayland-dev wayland-protocols libxkbcommon-dev libxrandr-dev libxinerama-dev libx11-dev libxcursor-dev libxi-dev`</sup>

 ### 4b.
 Compile with Visual Studio
 Open up **Visual Studio** and select `Open a local folder`.
 Then, select the source code folder.
 If done correctly, Visual Studio **should** recognize it as a CMake project, and allow you to write code and build the engine from there.